Study mechatronics at JCC

 While at JCC, you’ll learn about comprehensive analysis, assembly, and troubleshooting techniques, which are reinforced through labs.

-2020 median pay for electro-mechanical technicians: $59,800/year according to the U.S. Bureau of Labor Statistics
+2021 median pay for electro-mechanical and mechatronics technologists and technicians: $60,360/year according to the U.S. Bureau of Labor Statistics

 Where to study at JCC

 - Some courses must be completed on the Jamestown Campus

 JCC’s Mechatronics A.A.S. degree prepares you to immediately enter the workforce in jobs like electromechanics.

 The MTI provides highly skilled training and industry-standard equipment to prepare for manufacturing careers.